benjooom/HCI-Final/README.md

 Julius Lin (jl3574):

 Benjamin Mehmedovic (bm746):
 I created the GitHub upload/download functions using GET/POST commands in the GitHub API.
 I also added a QR code generator that is able to generate links to our gallery page.
-I also helped test and debug the display with my team, resolving some of the bugs we found.
+Both of these can be found in the api.js files.
+I also helped test and debug the display collaboratively with my team, resolving some of the bugs we found.
+The bugs were particularly related to the GitHub API and uploading/downloading files greater than 1 MB.

 Emily Cai (ec966):
 I wrote the HTML files for the 'Index' and 'Introduction' pages.
 I also created the animated GIF demonstrating the start pose, to improve user experience and ensure a match between the system and real world.
 I collaborated with the team to test the display.
 I also would like to thank my other team member  Ziteng for implementing the more advanced code.
 The coding expertise of my teammates was invaluable for the completion of this project.